GenericMappingTools/gmt/doc/rst/source/tutorial/session-4.rst

 In addition, the **-B** option can be used to set the title and unit label (and optionally to set the annotation-, tick-, and grid-line intervals for the color bars.).
 Note that the makecpt commands above are done in classic mode.
-If you run :doc:`makecpt` in modern mode then you usually do not specify an output file via stdout since modern mode maintains what is known as the current CPT.
+If you run :doc:`/makecpt` in modern mode then you usually do not specify an output file via stdout since modern mode maintains what is known as the current CPT.
 However, if you must explicitly name an output CPT then you will need to